Chatbots vs Intelligent Virtual Assistants

 Intelligent Virtual Assistant (IVA) is a term that has entered common usage over the past year as a means of discerning ‘good chatbots’ vs’ bad chatbots’.
 Broadly speaking, the term ‘chatbot’ is typically used for a solution that can handle only simple, routine queries and FAQs.
 ‘Intelligent Virtual Assistants’, on the other hand, are more advanced conversational solutions – equipped with NLU (Natural Language Understanding), NLG (Natural Language Generation), and Deep Learning, that enables them to understand and retain context and have more productive conversations with users.

-While the terms ‘chatbot’ and ‘Intelligent Virtual Assistant are still sometimes used interchangeably by customers and businesses alike, there are significant differences between the two in terms of scope, complexity and capability, all of which are far greater in IVAs as compared to chatbots.
-Chatbots can simulate a conversational experience to a certain extent, but are ultimately constrained by having to work off a limited script – lacking the ability to learn over time and adapt to context.
-IVAs, on the other hand, have the advanced capabilities to truly serve ‘assistants’ to customers – emulating human interaction while carrying out a wide variety of tasks to fulfil a user’s requirements.
+While the terms ‘chatbot’ and ‘Intelligent Virtual Assistant are still sometimes used interchangeably by customers and businesses alike, there are significant differences between the two in terms of scope, complexity, and capability, all of which are far greater in IVAs as compared to chatbots.
+Chatbots can simulate a conversational experience to a certain extent but are ultimately constrained by having to work off a limited script – lacking the ability to learn over time and adapt to context.
+IVAs, on the other hand, have the advanced capabilities to truly serve ‘assistants’ to customers – emulating human interaction while carrying out a wide variety of tasks to fulfill a user’s requirements.

 Buzzwords and hyperbole aside here’s a quick set of actual examples to tell apart a chatbot and an Intelligent Virtual Assistant based on their capabilities:

 Start an insurance claim vs. Don’t start an insurance claim